Did Abraham-Hicks Kill Ari? The question buzzed, following her suicide, when the Abe Forum wiped her identity out of the website.

 Is The Abraham-Hicks Forum A Lure For The Needy and Depressed?

 It’s a hard conclusion to avoid.

-When you read transcripts taken from the Ari’s threads on the forum, it’s striking how often those reacting to her are battling depression themselves.
+Read transcripts from the Ari’s threads on the forum, and it’s striking how often those reacting to her battle depression themselves.
 They describe their own struggles and what they have done to escape the disease.